About the teledermatology clinic

 If you are asked to attend an urgent follow-up appointment it does not necessarily mean that you have cancer.

-If your skin lesion(s) require non urgent treatment, the Kingston Hospital dermatology team will contact your GP to ask them to arrange some treatment for you.
+If your skin lesion(s) require non-urgent treatment, the Kingston Hospital dermatology team will contact your GP to ask them to arrange treatment for you.

 If your skin lesion(s) do not require further treatment, we will do one of the following.